Basis for the Range Rule of Thumb and the Empirical Rule. In Exer... | Channels for Pearson+

 Empirical Rule

-The Empirical Rule, also known as the 68-95-99.7 rule, states that for a normal distribution, approximately 68% of the data falls within one standard deviation of the mean, 95% within two standard deviations, and 99.7% within three standard deviations.
-This rule helps in understanding the spread of data and is foundational for making predictions about probabilities in a normal distribution.
+The empirical rule, also known as the 68-95-99.7 rule, states that for a normal distribution, approximately 68% of the data falls within one standard deviation of the mean, about 95% within two standard deviations, and about 99.7% within three standard deviations.
+This rule helps in understanding the spread of data and is foundational for making predictions based on normal distributions.

 Recommended video: